sayeemabdullah/React-Cribsheet/README.md

 ## State

-**State** include data that is local or private to the component and can be modified but only by the component which owns it.
+**State** is managed within the component where the variable are not passed but declared in the function body.
+A state can be changed.
+In the functional component, a state can be accessed using **useState hooks** and on the other hand **this.state** is used to access in the class components.
 ___